ggms13/odin-recipes/README.md

 # odin-recipes

 My first project for Odin.
+This project will improve as I progress through the lessons.

-I use html to build this website.
+I only use html to build this website.

+<a href="https://ggms13.github.io/odin-recipes/">Live Preview</a>